Top Startup Statistics 2023: Must-Know Startup Facts and Trends You Must Know

 Diversity and Demographics of Startup Founders

-Reasons for launching a Startup
+Reasons for Launching a Startup

 • 26 percent of individuals who establish a small business claim they did so because they wanted to be independent.